vacu9708/Machine-learning/Foundations of machine learning/Linear regression/readme.md

 The cost function refers to the error or discrepancy between the predicted values and the actual values in a model.<br>
 The task of finding the parameters(such as w and b of the Hypothesis) that minimize the cost function is called **learning** or **optimization**.<br>
 Optimization methods include **gradient descent**, using the **derivative**, etc.<br>
-The best hypothesis is used to predict the data.
+The best hypothesis is the result of Linear regression and used to predict the output values.

 ## Cost function for linear regression
 The cost function for linear regression is the Mean Squared Error (MSE), and it is given by:<br>